hexops/machengine.org/content/core/getting-started.md

 # Getting Started with _Mach core_

-Here you will learn how to use _mach-core_ in your own project/repository.
+Here you will learn how to use _mach core_ in your own project/repository.
 If you haven't already, check out the [examples](../examples) as those describe how to actually use Mach core's APIs, this page just describes project setup.

+## Check you are using a supported Zig version

+Make sure you're using a [supported Zig version](/about/zig-version/)

 ## Option 1: Copying the starter project